Ready to say goodbye to debt for good? Learn More

 What Is a Warrant in Debt?

-A Warrant in Debt is an official court document notifying you that a debt collection lawsuit has been filed against you.
-There are a few important pieces of information in this document, including:
+A Warrant in Debt is an official court document that lets you know that a debt collection lawsuit has been filed against you in Virginia.

-• The court location: The name and address of the city or county district court you’re being sued in is listed on the top left-hand portion of the form.
+• 📍 The court location: This is the name and address of the city or county district court where your case will be heard (found in the top left corner of the form).

-• The return date and time: This is the date and time of your initial court appearance.
-If you want to fight the lawsuit, you must show up to this court hearing.
+• 🗓️ The return date and time: This is the date and time of your initial court appearance.
+If you want to challenge the lawsuit, you must show up to this court hearing.

-• Notice of what happens if you don’t appear: This notifies you that you aren’t required to appear for the hearing but that if you don’t, the court can enter a judgment against you.
-In other words, you lose and the plaintiff gets the claim amount they asked for.
+• 📝 Notice of what happens if you don’t appear: This notifies you that you’re not required to appear for the hearing but that if you don’t, the court can enter a judgment against you.
+That means the collector automatically wins and can collect the amount they’re asking for.

 Upsolve Member Experiences